lucasliu0928/KGDAL/README.md

 Describe how to install / setup your local environement / add link to demo version.

 ## Code sections
-/Py_Code: this folder contains all script for pre-process data
 ## Code Examples